RubenNovello/ollama-panic-button/README.md

 I wanted to create a small button that places itself into the dock.
 Basically, what does it do?

-Ollama, in my machine, has the tendency to eat the whole GPU, and you have to go to the Termina, and type "sudo systemctl restart ollama"
+Ollama, in my machine, has the tendency to eat the whole GPU, and you have to go to the Terminal, and type "sudo systemctl restart ollama"

 I then said "It's boring as hell", so I coded a little .sh file that apparently helps you restart Ollama, and free your GPU.